 What are the potential tax benefits of investing in a QOZ?

 You purchased an investment property for $500,000 and plan to sell it for $700,000.
 If sold outright, the capital gain of $200,000 would be taxable (federal and state – for taxpayers at the highest marginal rates, this could be as high as 33.2%).
-Instead, you decide to reinvest the $700,000 of proceeds in a QOZ fund.
+Instead, you decide to reinvest the $200,000 gain in a QOZ fund.
 After the first five years, your capital gain is reduced to $180,000.
 After two more years, the capital gain is reduced to $170,000.
 In three years, you will have held the QOZ fund investment for a total of ten years.
-Your investment in the QOZ fund is now worth $800,000.
-The $100,000 gain on the QOZ fund is tax-free and you’ve reduced your capital gain on the original asset sale by $30,000, saving $9,960 for an investor in the highest marginal tax bracket.
+Your investment in the QOZ fund is now worth $300,000.
+The $100,000 gain on the QOZ fund is tax-free AND you’ve reduced your capital gain on the original asset sale by $30,000, saving $9,960 for an investor in the highest marginal tax bracket.

 What are the risks?